Energy Crisis

 I am able to plan accordingly knowing that seasonal factors follow similar timelines every year.
 The process I’ve defined looks a little like this:

-• In the winter I have a baseline set of meals that I eat for breakfast, lunch, and dinner.
+In the winter I have a baseline set of meals that I eat for breakfast, lunch, and dinner.
 I don’t need to snack quite as often and the meals I eat are lower carb.
 I consume the lowest amount of calories in the winter.
 I also only supplement as needed in the winter.
+(3 small meals a day)

-• By summer I’ll start doubling up on breakfast and I’ll add in additional carbs with dinner if I really need some extra energy.
+By summer I’ll start doubling up on breakfast and I’ll add in additional carbs with dinner to give me some extra energy.
 My supplementation is further increased during this period.
-I’ll drink an extra shot of espresso if needed too.
+I’ll drink an extra shot of espresso too if needed.
+(5 small meals a day)

-• In fall I increase everything significantly.
+In fall I increase everything significantly.
 I’ll double up on dinner and include additional carbs as well.
-The fall is when I hit max calories, carbs, and max supplementation.
-I’ll double my espresso as well.
+The fall is when I hit max calories, carbs, espresso, and supplementation.
+(5 meals - larger lunch and dinner)

-This however also means that at the end of ragweed season I have a taper period where my body goes from its highest energy demands (ragweed) to its lowest (winter) in just a matter of weeks.
+At the end of ragweed season I have a taper period where my body goes from its highest energy demands (ragweed) to its lowest (winter) in just a few weeks.
 If I don’t taper during this period I’ll gain unnecessary weight and experience side effects from over supplementation.
-This phase is just as important to my process as anything else mentioned above.
+This phase is just as important to my process as is increasing calorie intake through the year.

-All of this ensures I’m keeping my energy levels up when my body has higher demands while also giving my body a break during periods it doesn’t need as much.
+All of this ensures I’m keeping my energy levels high when my body has greater demands while also giving my body a period of rest during periods it doesn’t need as much.

 At some point I will probably share more of my journey with supplementation but there are several key things I’m learning: